Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2020-06-09-a-norsk-summer-part-1-rogaland.md

 </br>

-Not only that, but I'm lucky enough to have a girlfriend that shares in my sense of adventure and we've decided to spend the summer exploring what we can of Norway.
+Not only that, but I'm lucky enough to have a girlfriend that shares in my sense of adventure, and we've decided to spend the summer exploring what we can of Norway.
 This first excursion of which, takes us to Stavanger.

 </br>

 ## Day 1

 Our journey started in Oslo with an 8 hour train.
 The views and snacks made the long journey pass fairly quickly.
-I, personally, love train rides.
+I personally love long train rides, and Norway has the most scenic.
 I know that's not a rare sentiment, but it was honestly something I'd been excited about since we had planned it all out.

 </br>